jacobissa/jacobissa.com/README.md

-- 👋 Hi, I’m @jacobissa
+- :wave:				Hi, I’m @jacobissa
+- :man_technologist:	I study CS at @th-nuernberg
-- 👀 I’m interested in ...
+- :chess_pawn:			I’m interested in playing chess
-- 🌱 I’m currently learning CS
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 jacobissa/jacobissa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.